travleev/numjuggler/docs/index.md

 The original development was previously conducted in the [inr-kit repository](https://github.com/inr-kit/numjuggler).
 The author of numjuggler has its own fork at [travleev/numjuggler](https://github.com/travleev/numjuggler).

+## Requirements

+Numjuggler is tested against Python versions 2.7 and 3.7 under a modern Linux.
+Windows environment was not tested.

+The numjuggler package depends on ``six`` and ``pathlib2`` packages that are installed automatically when using ``pip``, see below.

 ## Installation